Give us a potted history of the band

 What can we expect from you in the near future

-Tell us your favourite records that are rocking your headphones/tour bus/stereo
+Tell us your favourite record(s) (apart from your own) that’s rocking your headphones/tour bus/stereo